Sales for Dynamics 365

-Microsoft Dynamics 365 is designed to support the sales process from acquiring a new lead through the close of a sale.
-CRM has a place to store the contact information for new leads, a place to track the follow-up communications (such as Phone Calls, Emails, and Appointments), and the ability to qualify a Lead into an Account, Contact, and Opportunity.
+Sales for Dynamics Dynamics 365 is designed to support the sales process from lead acquisition to close of sale.
+CRM has a place to store the contact information for new leads.
+It also has a place to track the follow-up communications (Phone Calls, Emails, and Appointments) and the ability to qualify a Lead into an Account, Contact, and Opportunity.

-CRM keeps Leads in a separate area (essentially quarantined) in order to ensure your main database of Accounts and Contacts does not get cluttered with people your organization doesn’t know.
+CRM keeps Leads in a separate area (essentially, quarantined) to ensure your main database of Accounts and Contacts doesn’t get cluttered with people your organization doesn’t know.

-As part of the Opportunity, you may create a Quote in CRM and convert that to an Order and an invoice.
+As part of the Opportunity, you may create a Quote in CRM and convert that to an Order and invoice.
 CRM’s Product Catalog provides the basis for this process.
-Organizations using this functionality often have an integration with their financial software or Enterprise Resource Planning (ERP) software.
+Organizations using this functionality often have an integration with their financial software or Enterprise Resource Planning (ERP) software, which may include Microsoft’s ERP solution: Dynamics 365 for Finance and Operations.
 In this way the product catalog and pricing has a single source, is kept up-to-date, and the complexities of ordering and invoicing are handled appropriately.

 Below represents a typical integration between CRM and ERP.